 PSAs: Have monthly campaigns that focus on one or two character traits.
 Create weekly public service announcements (PSAs) around these traits.

-Blog it: Tell stories about students, families, teachers or community members that are developing the trait of the month.
+Blog about it: Tell stories about students, families, teachers or community members that are developing the trait of the month.
 Make the stories touching, heartfelt and creative.

 Show progressions: When students are struggling and overcome a hardship, highlight it.
 Allow the student or parents to tell their own story.